Seym0n/magic-gemma3-demo/README.md

 This will start the **DeepSeek R1 model** inside a container and expose the API on port **11434**.

+The first start might take around 10 minutes because we need to download the DeepSeek model before Ollama can query it.

 ### 4️⃣ Test the API

 Once running, you can query the model using **cURL**: